ConScape.jl

 Example

 In the following, a small example of the functionality is given.
 First, we canstruct an artificial landscape with a wall and two corridors.
-The landscape is stored in a Grid
+The landscape is stored in a Grid struct.

 using ConScape